Skip to main content

 TAXPAYERS REQUIRED TO DECLARE (art.
 96 Law)

-In general, IRPF taxpayers are required to present and sign a declaration for this Tax, with the limits and conditions established by regulation.
+In general, taxpayers under the Personal Income Tax are required to file and sign a declaration for this tax, within the limits and conditions established by regulation.

-However, taxpayers who obtain income exclusively from the following sources, under individual or joint taxation, are not required to declare:
+However, taxpayers who obtain income exclusively from the following sources, whether individually or jointly taxed, are not required to file a tax return:

-1. Full income from work (including, among others, pensions and liabilities, as well as compensatory pensions and annuities for alimony) that do not exceed the following amounts:
+1. Gross employment income (including, but not limited to, pensions and passive earnings, as well as compensatory pensions and alimony payments) not exceeding the following amounts:

-• 22,000 euros annually if they come from a single payer.
+• 22,000 euros per year if they come from a single payer.

-This same limit also applies when the income from work comes from more than one payer, if the sum of the amounts received from the second and remaining payers, in order of amount, do not collectively exceed the amount of 1,500 euros per year.
+This same limit also applies when the income from work comes from more than one payer, if the sum of the amounts received from the second and remaining payers, in order of amount, does not exceed the sum of 1,500 euros per year.

-The limit will also be 22,000 euros, in the case of taxpayers whose only income from work consists of the passive benefits referred to in article 17.2.a) and the determination of the applicable withholding rate has been carried out in accordance with the special procedure. established by regulation.
-To do this, the pensioner with two or more payers must have requested the determination of the withholding rate using form 146.
+The limit will also be 22,000 euros in the case of taxpayers whose only work income consists of the passive benefits referred to in article 17.2.a) and the determination of the applicable withholding rate has been carried out in accordance with the special procedure established by regulation.
+To do so, the pensioner with two or more payers must have requested the determination of the withholding rate using form 146.

 • 12,000 euros per year in the following cases: